lewisknewton/questionnaire-engine/README.md

 `npm run setup` will create the database and its tables. `npm start` will launch the application.

 For testing purposes, the `example.json` file has been included in the questionnaires directory to provide an example questionnaire.
 A similar file, `another-example.json`, has been included within a sub-folder for the same reason.

+## Loading Questionnaires

+The questionnaire engine uses JSON files to structure and read the details of questionnaires.

+To load a questionnaire, place its JSON file into the questionnaires directory.
+Any sub-folders within this directory will be searched recursively to load questionnaires included within them.